Learning Plan for Quick Mastery

 Core Framework, Recommended Time: 1-2 Days

-class for use in exams.
+class provided at the end for use in written exams.

 Core Framework, Recommended Time: 1 Day